usaicop/Main/README.md

   <li><a href="https://www.energy.gov/aito/artificial-intelligence-and-technology-office" target="_blank">Department of Energy (DoE) Artificial Intelligence and Technology Office</a> - Explore DoE AI and Technology.</li>
 </ul>

-<h2>Contributing to AI COP</h2>
+<h2>Interested in Contributing to the AI COP Github Site?</h2>
 <p>Contributions from community members are welcome, whether it's sharing a project, improving documentation, or contributing code.
-Please see our <a href="CONTRIBUTING.md">Contributing Guidelines</a> for more information on how to get involved.
+Please see our <a href="https://gsa-ai-community-of-practice.github.io/Main/contributing/">"Contributing Guidelines</a> for more information on how to get involved.

 <h2>Stay Connected</h2>
 <p>For the latest updates, discussions, and events, join our <a href="mailto:ai-cop@listserv.gov">AI COP mailing list</a> or participate in our monthly meetings.
 Details can be found on our <a href="EVENTS.md">Events Page</a>.</p>